davidfstr/rdiscount/README.markdown

 Installation, Hacking
 ---------------------

-The Moredown gem can be installed from Github:
+The Moredown gem can be installed from [Rubygems](https://rubygems.org/gems/moredown):

     $ gem install moredown